 Customers who ship partial truckloads benefit from a dedicated trailer.
 Once a standard partial shipment is loaded onto a trailer, it stays on the same trailer until being delivered to its final destination.
 No LTL cross-docking, no need to determine LTL freight class, just a smooth ride from point A to B.

 Carriers hauling partials search for multiple shipments in a logical geographical order to fill their trailer to the last inch.
 Before a carrier accepts a partial shipment, they’ll need the exact dimensions to ensure the freight will fit on the trailer.

 Broad dock hours go a long way.

 Partial carriers often have multiple pickups or deliveries to make in the same day, and arriving on time for appointments can be a challenge.
 The more flexible the shipper and consignee dock hours, the better the chance for your partial to be picked up and delivered in a timely manner.

 We hope this post gives shippers a better understanding of when partial truckload might be the best choice.

 Interested in getting a free partial truckload quote?
-Freightquote delivers hundreds of partial truckloads each month.
+Freightquote by C.H.
+Robinson delivers hundreds of partial truckloads each month.